Profile Choices in your Degree

 • MA Provenienzforschung und Geschichte des Sammelns

-Please note: New students must register for their examinations in the basic modules without prior selection of a profile in their first semester.
+Please note: New students must register for their examinations in the basic modules without prior selection of a profile in their first semester!
 This applies even if you already know which profile you want to study.
 However, when registering for exams in the basic modules, you should keep a possible profile choice in mind.

 Only in the second semester, in preparation for the beginning of the specialization phase of your studies, will you need to select a profile.
 There is also the option to study without a specific profile.
 This allows you ample opportunity to become more familiar with your program and make a well-informed decision.